junobuild/docs/docs/terminology.md

 ![A really high level schema representing a Satellite architecture](./img/satellite.png)

-## NFID

-[NFID](https://nfid.one) is a digital identity that provides private and secure sign-in to applications.
-It offers a convenient way to authenticate with third-party providers like [Metamask](https://metamask.io/) and [Google](https://www.google.com/account/about/).

 ## Orbiter

 An orbiter is an optional module you can enable for analytics.
 It helps you gather valuable, anonymous insights about your users.